Nodal

 Games Like The Beginner's Guide

 60+ similar titles based on shared tags and player behavior.
-Themes include Singleplayer, Adventure, First-Person, Atmospheric.
+Themes include Singleplayer, Adventure, First-Person, Story Rich.

 The Beginner's Guide header art